Tatsi/Graphics-Projects/README.md

 # Computer graphics algorithms

-Here are some algoritms that I've developed in Computer graphics courses.
+Here you can find some algoritms that I've developed in Computer graphics courses.

 ## Bounding volume hierarchy